 - 1 1/4 cups creamy almond butter, I like to use salted for this

 - 2 teaspoons pure vanilla extract

 - 1/2 cup dark chocolate chips

-creame cheese can be used if you can't find almond butter.
+Cream cheese can be used if you can't find mascarpone.